Llucs/SpeedCool-Magisk-Module/README.md

 ## 📦 Installation

 > [!TIP]
-> Follow these simple steps to install SpeedCool:

 > 1. Open **Magisk Manager**.
 > 2. Go to the **Modules** tab.
 > 3. Tap on **Install from storage**.